2lian/asyncio-for-robotics/using_with_ros.md

     rclpy.shutdown()
 ```

-`afor` does not provide a publisher because you can directly the ROS 2 publisher.
-I believe it is important to let you the user in control and not hide everything behind wrappers.
-To get the node of the current `afor` session we need `with auto_session().lock() as node:`, this step is critical for ROS 2 to avoid race conditions (this is not required for Zenoh and other thread-safe transport protocol).
+`afor` does not provide a publisher because you can directly use the ROS 2 publisher.
+I believe it is important to let you -- the user -- in control, and not hide everything behind wrappers.
+To get the node of the current `afor` session we use `with auto_session().lock() as node:`, this step is critical to avoid race conditions in ROS 2 (this is not required for Zenoh and other thread-safe transport protocol).
 Then we simply declare the publisher on the node with `node.create_publisher(...)`.

 ```python
 with auto_session().lock() as node: